jashmhtaaa/Hospital-Management-system/README.md

 - **📱 Real-time Notifications** - SMS/Email/WhatsApp integration
 - **📊 Advanced Analytics** - Business intelligence and reporting

+## 📚 Comprehensive Documentation

+For complete and up-to-date information on the Hospital Management System, including detailed architecture, API documentation, development guidelines, security, and compliance, please refer to the [Comprehensive Documentation](comprehensive_documentation.md).

+This document serves as the single source of truth for the entire project, consolidating all relevant information previously scattered across multiple files.

 ## 🚀 Quick Start

 ### Prerequisites